PyMVPA/PyMVPA/doc/source/tutorial_sensitivity.rst

 into one, as we have done with dataset samples before.
 A feasible algorithm might be to take the per feature maximum of absolute sensitivities in any or the maps.
-The resulting map will be an indication of the importance of feature for *any* partial classification.
+The resulting map will be an indication of the importance of feature for *some* partial classification.

 >>> sens_comb = sens.get_mapped(maxofabs_sample())